Gusto vs Deel vs Remote: Payroll for Solo Founders (2026)

 Quick take

-If the hire is in the United States, the founder needs US payroll — tax withholding, W-2 filing, state registration, and potentially benefits administration.
-If the hire is outside the US, the founder needs an Employer of Record (EOR) that provides a legal entity in the worker's country.
-If the "hire" is actually a contractor, the classification itself carries risk (see contractor vs employee classification).
+US-based hire?
+You need payroll: tax withholding, W-2 filing, state registration, maybe benefits.
+Hiring outside the US?
+You need an Employer of Record (EOR) with a legal entity in the worker's country.
+And if the "hire" is actually a contractor, the classification itself is a risk (see contractor vs employee classification).

-Gusto, Deel, and Remote each solve a different part of this problem.
-This article maps the structural differences for a solo founder making their first one to three hires.
+Gusto, Deel, and Remote each solve a different slice of this.
+Here's how they compare for a solo founder making their first one to three hires.

 Quick comparison: Gusto vs Deel vs Remote